yblonskiy/Brightgrove/README.md

 2. Brightgrove.Services.WebApi is the API application.

-3. rightgrove.Web.App has settings in the appsettings.json file:
+3. Brightgrove.Web.App has settings in the appsettings.json file:

     "WebApiServiceAgents": {
       "WebApiHost": "https://brightgroveserviceswebapi20241220221247.azurewebsites.net/api/v1/",